Gagan3287/My-Portfolio/README.md

 ## 📄 License

-This project is licensed under the MIT License — see the [LICENSE](https://github.com/Gagan3287/portfolio-2.0-main/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License — see the [LICENSE](https://github.com/Gagan3287/My-Portfolio/blob/main/LICENSE) file for details.

 ---

 <div align="center">

-Built with focus, curiosity, and way too much coffee — **Vengala Gagan Chandra Tej**
+☕ 🖤Built with focus, curiosity, and way too much coffee — **Vengala Gagan Chandra Tej**🖤 ☕

 </div>